- Recognize biases and inequities

 - How do I cultivate anti-racist practice in my personal, professional and organizational life?

-Participate in the Office of Equity and Access' (OEA) Implicit Bias Awareness Workshops.
+Participate in the NYC Public Schools' foundational Implicit Bias Awareness Workshop.

-For the past three years, over 70,000 NYC educators have attended the Implicit Bias Awareness foundational workshop, either in-person or virtually.
-Now, the Office of Equity and Access (OEA) is offering the DOE online Implicit Bias Awareness (IBA) Workshops.
+For the past five years, over 80,000 NYC educators have attended the Implicit Bias Awareness foundational workshop, either in-person or virtually.
+NYC Public Schools are offering the foundational Implicit Bias Awareness (IBA) Workshop fully asynchronously.
+The workshop consists of four modules.
+All NYC Public Schools staff are encouraged to engage in this online learning.
+(Completion time is three hours.)

 How do my identities, biases, privileges, and position influence how I see myself, my students, colleagues, families, and communities, and the world around me?

-Kirwan Institute Implicit Bias Review 2015 The Kirwan Institute for the Study of Race and Ethnicity is one of the foremost experts on the study of Implicit Bias.
-This 2015 reports describes that latest research on the brain-based roots of Implicit Bias
+Kirwan Institute Implicit Bias Module Series The Kirwan Institute for the Study of Race and Ethnicity is one of the foremost experts on the study of Implicit Bias.
+To extend your learning, visit this module series.

 Project Implicit The Implicit Association Test (IAT) measures attitudes and beliefs that people may be unwilling or unable to report.
 The IAT may be especially interesting if it shows that you have an implicit attitude that you did not know about.